Reformer's drive to change Indonesia state firms hits roadblocks

-JAKARTA, Feb 22 (Reuters) - On an overcast Saturday in early January, the man in charge of modernising Indonesia’s state companies suddenly lost control of his prototype electric sports car and ploughed into the side of a mountain in East Java.
+JAKARTA (Reuters) - On an overcast Saturday in early January, the man in charge of modernizing Indonesia’s state companies suddenly lost control of his prototype electric sports car and ploughed into the side of a mountain in East Java.

 State-Owned Enterprises Minister Dahlan Iskan was unhurt, but the $300,000 bright red “Tucuxi”, dubbed “Indonesia’s Ferrari” by local media, was a write-off.